What's holding back AI's productivity boost? |

 That’s exactly where Faros AI comes in and why many teams consider it one of the top tools that highlight engineering bottlenecks across the entire SDLC.

-This article walks you through how Faros AI helps engineering teams identify, benchmark, and address bottlenecks using a structured, data-driven approach.
+This article walks you through how Faros AI, an engineering productivity platform, helps engineering teams identify, benchmark, and address bottlenecks using a structured, data-driven approach.
 Whether you're dealing with slow code reviews, long lead times, or prolonged incident resolution, the process remains the same: measure and benchmark the end-to-end process, investigate the reasons for your slowest stages, start experimenting with various optimizations, and put in place alerting systems—so you get early warning of forming bottlenecks and become proactive instead of reactive.

 Measure the process end-to-end

 You can’t fix what you can’t see.
 The first step to highlighting engineering bottlenecks efficiently is to measure your processes end-to-end.
-To do this, you need visibility into how long something takes overall and the length of each stage within that process.
+To do this, you need visibility into how long something takes overall and the length of each stage within that process., which an engineering productivity platform can provide.

 Start with the metrics that matter most to your delivery pipeline.
 Key metrics include: